Stacked-Org/stacked-docs/contributing/translation.md

 ### Translation files

-All translation data for the selected locale is stored in i18n/{locale}.
+All translation data for the selected locale is stored in i18n/\{locale\}.
 Each plugin sources its own translated content under the corresponding folder, while the code.json file defines all text labels used in the React code.

 **Note**
-After copying files around, restart your site with npm run start -- --locale {locale}.
+After copying files around, restart your site with npm run start -- --locale \{locale\}.
 Hot-reload will work better when editing existing files.

 ```bash
 npm run start -- --locale es